-MBCT can effectively treat mental health obstacles by applying mindfulness at all steps:
+MBCT can effectively treat mental health obstacles by applying mindfulness in all steps:

 - Mindfulness helps the client discover their own thought and mood patterns.

-- Mindfulness helps the client learn how to be present and appreciate the small pleasures in everyday life.
+- Mindfulness helps the client learn how to be present and appreciate the small pleasures of everyday life.

 - Mindfulness teaches the client how to stop the downward spiral that can emerge from a bad mood or thinking about painful memories.

 - Mindfulness allows the client to “shift gears” from their present state of mind to one which is more aware, more balanced, and less judgmental.

 - Mindfulness gives the client access to another approach to dealing with difficult emotions and moods (MBCT.com).